 - 1. Educators endeavor to ensure sleep and rest routines are positive experiences.
 This is achieved by soft music.
 Educator interactions also facilitate a positive atmosphere. - 2.
 No child will be made to sleep during organised sleep times. - 3.
 Children that are not sleeping will be given activities to complete in quiet time allowing the sleeping children to rest without interruption. - 4.
 Parents are to be asked if they have any requests for sleep times (e.g. child not to have a sleep time or child to stay in a cot where possible). - 5.
 Wherever possible educators are to accommodate parent requests in regard to comfort toys, use of bottles or particular routines at sleep time. - 6.
 TCC follows 'SIDS and KIDS' recommendations to reduce the risk of SIDS at all times.
 The following procedures are in place at TCC according to SIDS and KIDS recommendations.
-These are the following and are adhered to at all times: - Baby will be placed on their back, feet to the bottom of cot with blankets tucked in firmly - Babies head will be kept uncovered - Babies will always be cared for in a smoke free environment - Babies dummies will not be attached to a child's clothing with a cord device - Dummies will be checked regularly for wear and tear and discarded if considered unsafe - Dummies are regularly sterilised and\or washed in soapy water, rinsed and air dried - Children under 7 months will not be permitted to have soft teddies or large teddy blankets in their cots (comfort items) while sleeping. - 7.
+These are the following and are adhered to at all times: - Baby will be placed on their back, feet to the bottom of cot with blankets tucked in firmly - Babies head and face will be kept uncovered - Babies will always be cared for in a smoke free environment - Babies dummies will not be attached to a child's clothing with a cord device - Dummies will be checked regularly for wear and tear and discarded if considered unsafe - Dummies are regularly sterilised &\or washed in soapy water, rinsed & air dried - Children under 7 months will not be permitted to have soft teddies or large teddy blankets in their cots (comfort items) while sleeping. - 7.
 Cots must meet the Australian Standard for Cots (AS2172).
-Cot sides must be secured safely when placing child in cot. - 8.
-Mattresses are firm and flat and meet the new Voluntary Australian Standard (AS/NZS 8811.1) - 9.
+Cot sides must be secured safely when placing child in cot and be placed within a safe environment. - 8.
+Mattresses are firm and flat and meet Australian Standards (AS/NZS 8811.1) - 9.
 Cots/beds must be away from any cords hanging from blinds, curtains or electrical appliances.
 Mobiles must be out of reach. - 10.
-Heaters or any electrical appliances must be well away from cots and/or children's beds to avoid the risk of overheating, burns and electrocution. - 11.
-Educators will ensure they check on children, young babies under 3, regularly to ensure children are safely sleeping and record their check on the room Daily Sleep Register (NQS 2.1.1.)
+Heaters or any electrical appliances must be well away from cots and/or children's beds to avoid the risk of overheating, burns and electrocution.